 What to Expect at Your Provider's Office

 In most cases, the best treatment is no treatment at all because most warts will disappear over time without any intervention.
 Studies show that one half of cutaneous warts resolve spontaneously within one year, and about two-thirds within two years.
-And some research shows 60 - 70% of warts clearance within 3 months without any treatment.
+Some research shows 70% of warts clear within 3 months without any treatment.
 For warts that are painful or unsightly, medical treatments include drug therapy (application of salicylic acid), cryosurgery with liquid nitrogen ("freezing" the wart to destroy tissue), electrosurgery (burning), lasers, and cutting out the wart.

-Common, flat, and plantar warts: nonprescription preparations using salicylic acid are available over the counter.
+Nonprescription preparations using salicylic acid are available over the counter.
 Special cushions are available to relieve pressure and pain from plantar warts.
 Your doctor may prescribe medications in some instances.

-Complementary and Alternative Therapies
+Complementary and Alternative Therapies (CAM)

 Nutritional and herbal support may enhance immune function and minimize recurrence of HPV, the virus that causes warts.
 Work with a knowledgeable physician to find the therapies or supplements that are right for you.
 Natural supplements may interact with a variety of medications.
-Always inform all of your physicians about any supplements or therapies you are using.
+Always inform all of your providers about any supplements or therapies you are using.Nutrition and Supplements

 These nutritional tips may help reduce symptoms:

 - Try to eliminate suspected food allergens, such as dairy (milk, cheese, and ice cream), wheat (gluten), soy, corn, preservatives, and chemical food additives.
-Your health care provider may want to test you for food allergies.
+Your provider may want to test you for food allergies.

 - Eat foods high in B-vitamins and calcium, such as almonds, beans, whole grains (if no allergy is present), dark leafy greens (such as spinach and kale), and sea vegetables.